dc5will/spaced-repetition-client-will-hunter/README.md

 1. Fork and clone the project to your machine
 2. `npm install`.
 This will also install the application *Cypress.io* for running browser integration tests

-The project expects you have the Spaced repetition API project setup and running on http://localhost:8000.

 ## Scripts